-Running multiple Nodes on Localhost or the same Private Network
+Running Multiple Nodes on Localhost or Private Network

-This guide explains how to configure Hypha when running multiple nodes (Worker, Scheduler, Gateway) on a single host or deploying a cluster within a private network (LAN/VPC).
+This guide covers configuring Hypha when running multiple nodes (Worker, Scheduler, Gateway) on a single host or within a private network (LAN/VPC).

-While deploying a single node is straightforward, running multiple peers in close proximity requires careful configuration to ensure efficient communication.
-The default settings are designed for global safety, which can inadvertently force local traffic over the public Internet or through a relay, leading to poor performance and unnecessary costs.
+Running multiple peers in close proximity requires careful configuration to ensure efficient communication.
+Default settings prioritize global safety, which can inadvertently force local traffic over the public Internet or through a relay—resulting in poor performance and unnecessary costs.

 The Challenge: Performance vs. Safety

-In a local host or private network scenario, your goal is speed and efficiency.
-If you have a Worker and a Data Node on the same machine, or a cluster of nodes within a VPC, they should communicate directly over the high-speed local interface (loopback or LAN).
-Sending terabytes of gradients or dataset slices over the public Internet, or worse, bouncing them through a Relay, is slow and incurs significant costs.
+In a local host or private network scenario, the goal is speed and efficiency.
+A Worker and Data Node on the same machine, or a cluster of nodes within a VPC, should communicate directly over the high-speed local interface (loopback or LAN).
+Sending terabytes of gradients or dataset slices over the public Internet, or bouncing them through a relay, is slow and costly.

-However, Hypha's default configuration prioritizes safety and global routability.
-By default, the system filters out "ambiguous" addresses, such as 127.0.0.1 (localhost) or 192.168.x.x (private LAN), from the Distributed Hash Table (DHT).
-This is done to prevent Self-Dialing accidents and to ensure that a peer in Europe doesn't try to dial a peer in the US using it's private IP that happens to match its own local network.
+Hypha's default configuration prioritizes safety and global routability.
+By default, the system filters out "ambiguous" addresses such as 127.0.0.1 (localhost) or 192.168.x.x (private LAN) from the Distributed Hash Table (DHT).
+This prevents self-dialing accidents and ensures that a peer in Europe does not try to dial a peer in the US using its private IP that happens to match its own local network.

-The Consequence: Because these local addresses are filtered out, peers in the same private network never "learn" their direct addresses from the DHT.
-Consequently, they cannot dial each other directly and fall back to using the Gateway as a Relay.
+The consequence: Because these local addresses are filtered out, peers in the same private network never "learn" their direct addresses from the DHT.
+They cannot dial each other directly and fall back to using the Gateway as a relay.
 This solves connectivity but sacrifices the bandwidth and latency benefits of your local network.

 How Address Discovery Works

-To understand why this happens, we must look at the Identify protocol.
-When a peer connects to the Gateway (or any other peer), it announces all the addresses it is listening on, including local ones.
-It then decides which of the received addresses to publish to the DHT for other peers to find.
+To understand why this happens, look at the Identify protocol.
+When a peer connects to the Gateway (or any other peer), it announces all addresses it is listening on, including local ones.
+The receiving peer then decides which addresses to publish to the DHT for other peers to find.

 This decision is controlled by the Exclusion List (exclude_cidr).
-Before storing an address, the a peer checks if it falls within an excluded range.
-By default, peers excludes loopback (127.0.0.0/8) and private ranges (10.0.0.0/8, etc.).
-Therefore, even if your Worker shouts "I am at 192.168.1.5!", the exclusion list effectively silences this, ensuring no one else tries to dial that potentially confusing address.
+Before storing an address, a peer checks if it falls within an excluded range.
+By default, peers exclude loopback (127.0.0.0/8) and private ranges (10.0.0.0/8, etc.).
+Even if your Worker announces "I am at 192.168.1.5!", the exclusion list silences this, ensuring no one else tries to dial that potentially confusing address.

 Enabling Direct Connections